cpt-max/Docs/MonoGame Compute Shader Guide.md

 # Compute Shader Guide for MonoGame

 A compute shader performs arbitrary calculations on the GPU.
 The resulting output is written to a buffer or a texture, which can then be consumed by other shader stages, or downloaded to the CPU.<br>

-Currently only StructuredBuffer and Texture2D is supported for output, eventually it should also be possible to write to a VertexBuffer, and maybe other, less commonly used, output types.
+The code snippets in the beginning of this guide are mostly taken from this [sample project](https://github.com/cpt-max/MonoGame-Shader-Samples/tree/compute_gpu_particles), which uses a compute shader to fill a StructuredBuffer.

-The shown code snippets are mostly taken from this [sample project](https://github.com/cpt-max/MonoGame-Shader-Samples/tree/compute_gpu_particles), which uses a StructuredBuffer.
-At the end you will also find information on how to write to a texture instead of a buffer.
+While using a StructuredBuffer is probably the most common and flexible use case, you can also write to textures, vertex or index buffers directly.
+More information about those can be found at the end of this guide.
 <br><br>

 ## 1.)
 Add the compute shader HLSL